chromaui/learnstorybook.com/content/intro-to-storybook/react/ja/data.md

   },
 });

-// スライスに含まれるアクションはコンポーネントで使用するためにエクスポートされます
-export const { updateTaskState } = TasksSlice.actions;
+// The actions contained in the slice are exported for usage in our components export const { updateTaskState } = TasksSlice.actions;

 /*
- * アプリケーションのストアの設定はここにあります。
- * ReduxのconfigureStoreについて詳しくはドキュメントを参照してください:
+ * Our app's store configuration goes here.
+ * Read more about Redux's configureStore in the docs:
  * https://redux-toolkit.js.org/api/configureStore
  */
 const store = configureStore({